 The Day of the Session

 Now it’s all about relaxing and enjoying the experience.
 I will direct you on how to pose and ensure that you get the best possible shots.
 We’ll take a mix of lifestyle images and headshots to give your audience a better view of what you do on a daily basis.
 We’ll also take some behind the scenes shots for a more personal view of what it’s like to work with you.

 After the shoot I will spend time sorting through all of the photos, deleting any photos that didn’t work out and duplicates.
 Once I’ve done this I will send you the gallery to review.
-I will have gotten rid of any small imperfections and ensure that the color looks amazing.
+I will have removed any small imperfections and ensure that the color looks amazing.
 If you have any specific editing requests, please let me know.

 Selecting Your Images

 While my packages do come with a specific number of images, there is always the option to purchase additional shots if you would like to use extra photos.
 It’s best to choose a good mix of images so that you have a little bit of everything available to you.
 I am always happy to assist you with this process if you would like.

 Before you start considering locations for your personal branding session, take the time to think about what your average day looks like.
 Remember that you want to give potential clients and audience a look at a day in your life so your photos need to relay that.
 You may even find that you don’t need to look very hard or far for the perfect location.
 Your shop or in your downtown area might be all you need.
 Consider some of the coffee shops, hotels, studios or co-working spaces in your area for ideas.
 Always opt for a location with as much natural light as possible as this makes for the best shots.